The Crucible - The JRTC Experience Podcast

 “The Crucible – The JRTC Experience” is a product of the Joint Readiness Training Center.

-For additional information and insights from this episode, please checkout our Instagram page @the_jrtc_crucible_podcast
+For additional information and insights from this episode, please check-out our Instagram page @the_jrtc_crucible_podcast

 Be sure to follow us on social media to keep up with the latest warfighting TTPs learned through the crucible that is the Joint Readiness Training Center.